Joel Anderson: California State Assembly (2006–2010)

-In 2009, California Governor Arnold Schwarzenegger signed two bills proposed by Anderson into state law: a piece of legislation which assisted home-schooled children in getting work permits, and another bill that protected some of an individual's equity in their home from liability.
-In February 2009, Anderson proposed legislation, AB-255, that would mandate blurring detail on Google Earth images of areas deemed sensitive locations including schools, places of worship, government buildings and medical facilities.
+In 2009, Schwarzenegger signed two bills proposed by Anderson into state law: one that assisted home-schooled children in getting work permits, and another that protected some of an individual's equity in their home from liability.
+In February 2009, Anderson proposed AB 255, which would mandate blurring detail on Google Earth images of areas deemed sensitive locations including schools, places of worship, government buildings and medical facilities.
 When asked how he had determined the list of locations proposed to be blurred, Anderson commented, "Well, I looked at where we've had security issues in the past and potentially, might have issues in the future.
 Churches and synagogues have been bombed.
 So have federal buildings and then, of course, 9/11.
 So, the threats are out there and as a state legislator, public safety is my No. 1 job.
 To ignore that fact would be irresponsible."